jancorg/jancorg.github.io/source/_posts/2015-01-01-linux-kernel-capabilities.markdown

 Capabilities were created as an alternative to classical two level privilege system: root and user.
 They split a root acount into their privileges.
 This way, linux kernel allows a process to perform certain root tipical tasks without giving a process full root privileges.

-A process (or better, a thread as the smaller unit a capability can be assigned to) can be granted with a given capability.
+A process or a file, can be granted with a given capability.
 Each capability is independent from each other.

 For instance, a user process with just `CAP_NET_BIND_SERVICE` capability can open ports bellow 1024, however it can not kill any process or use chroot.